NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-For building level mf, only multi-family (MF) can have top, middle, or bottom units,; For foundation, mobile home (MH) has ambient only, MF cannot have ambient or heated basement, single-family attached cannot have ambient.; For attic, MH and MF have no attic.; For (attached) garage, only single-family detached without ambient foundation type can have garage.
+- \For building level mf, only multi-family (MF) can have top, middle, or bottom units,

+- \For foundation, mobile home (MH) has ambient only, MF cannot have ambient or heated basement, single-family attached cannot have ambient.

+- \For attic, MH and MF have no attic.

+- \For (attached) garage, only single-family detached without ambient foundation type can have garage.

 .. _geometry_stories: